chiluen/Textdashboard/README.md

 ## Prepare environment and MongoDB
 There are two way to prepare for this repo, however, **USE DOCKER METHOD IS STRONGLY RECOMMENDED**

+> After finish setting environment for dashboard, you have to apply for a mongodb account(For free).
+You can follow this <a href="https://docs.mongodb.com/guides/server/drivers/">Link</a> , you will get a string like "mongodb+srv://Chiluen:..."

 ### Use Docker :whale:
 Just pull image from docker hub
 ```